 Nov.
 17 update: Pa. sets record with 5,900 new cases of COVID-19; Centre County adds 62

-Pennsylvania set another record Tuesday with 5,900 new COVID-19 cases as the state prepares to announce new measures to fight the virus.
+Pennsylvania set another record Tuesday with 5,900 new COVID-19 cases as the state issued new guidelines to fight the virus.
+The Centre County coroner also reported six more deaths related to COVID-19, which brings the total to 33.

+Health Secretary Dr. Rachel Levine on Tuesday announced additional mitigation efforts as cases continue to rise.

+Masks must be worn indoors around people who are not from your household even if social distancing can be maintained.
+Masks must be worn outdoors if social distancing cannot be maintained.

 All five of the highest one-day case increases in the state have occurred within the past week.